sverrli/ds_pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ### Libraries used in the project
-Pandas, Numpy, Matplotlib, Seaborn, pickle, sklearn, re, nltk, sqlalchemy
+Pandas, Numpy, Matplotlib, Seaborn, pickle, sklearn, re, nltk, sqlalchemy, flask, json, plotly

 ### Motivation for the project
 The project is part of a Udacity Nanodegree in Data Science.
+In the project I set up an ETL pipeline to clean and store data in a database, and set up a ML pipeline to train, classify and save.

 ### Files in the repository
 process_data.py - python script for loading, cleaning and saving data